-There are several methods by which you may be able to recover deleted files from a Windows 7 computer.
-The most effective way is through the use of data recovery software such as Disk Drill.
-It offers you the best chance of recovering files even if you have emptied your Recycle Bin or accidentally formatted a partition.
-You can download it for free and perform real data recovery to test it out.
-If you value the data on your computer, you should have a copy of this data recovery tool on your machine.
+There are several methods by which you can recover deleted files from a Windows 7 computer.
+The most effective method is using data recovery software.
+This software provides the best chance of recovering files, even if you’ve emptied the Recycle Bin or accidentally formatted a drive or partition.
+If you value the data on your computer, it’s advisable to have a data recovery tool installed on your machine.

 Robert Agar is the Content Writer & Managing Editor for Handy Recovery.
 Robert brings over 30 years of experience in data storage, security, compliance, backup, and recovery to the HandyRecovery team.
 Several years ago, he turned his attention from hands-on technical roles to develop a career as a freelance writer concentrating on technology and its impact on society.
 Areas of focus include the cloud, data recovery, artificial intelligence, and industrial automation.